geospaitial-lab/aviary/docs/how_to_guides/installation/how_to_install_aviary_with_venv.md

 First, make sure you have Python installed.
 Note that some operating systems come with Python pre-installed.
-To verify this, launch your command line and run the following command:
+To verify this, launch your command-line interface and run the following command:

 ```
 python --version